Dermatologist’s Tips for Chapped Hands

 - All sorts of chemicals including hair styling products, hair dye and permanent wave solutions, paints, glues and the list goes on.

-- Rubber gloves.
-Yes, even the gloves you wear to protect your hands from exposure to irritants can cause an allergic reaction!
+Yes, even the gloves you wear to protect your hands from exposure to irritants can cause an allergic reaction that feels like dry hands from wearing gloves! - Dermatologist Dr. Bailey

-How do you heal irritant hand dermatitis (aka chapped hands)?
+How do you heal irritant hand dermatitis (aka dry skin on your hands)?

 - Use warm, not hot water.